Southland station (Calgary)

+The station is located in the far northeast of the Southwood community, along the border with Haysboro and Acadia.
+The station is located directly south of Southland Drive SW—where the station gets its name; and roughly 350 metres west of Macleod Trail.

 The station consists of a center-loading platform with mezzanine access on the North end and grade-level access at the South end.
 650 spaces are available for parking at the station.

 In 2005, the station registered an average transit of 10,500 boardings per weekday.

 On July 12, 2016, a flash flood occurred at Southland Park and Ride.
 This flash flood flooded with high water marks on some cars above the headlights of the cars causing water ingress into engines and car interiors.

+S Block

+Southland Block or also known as S Block is the area of Southwood that Southland Station is a part of.
+Southland Block includes Southland Park, the Southland Drive Bridge, and Haddon Road Park.
+It is famous in local youth culture for the large amounts of graffiti in it, and the large amount of homelessness in and around it.

 Upgrades

 The station was originally accessible only from the West side of the tracks; accessing the Southland Business Center required a long walk north to Southland Drive, along Southland Drive over the tracks, and South again on the other side.
 In November 2009, a pedestrian overpass was added to the Southland Park business centre, which allows for much quicker access to the business park.

 Southland station was originally built to accommodate the three-car trains in use at the time of construction.
 On February 3, 2011, construction was begun to renovate the platform to accommodate 4-car trains.
 On March 19, 2011, service at the platform was halted until May 6 to facilitate the construction of the upgrade.

 The upgrade was completed in late August 2011.